allan-gounden/how-to-secure-your-win11-pc/README.md

 Annotations:

+ - Personal recommendations are only personal recommendations.
+Nothing more!

  - DO NOT OVERCLOCK YOUR PC (AMD PBO should be safe, but not sure yet).
 Keep your PC in the specifications.
 Electrical engineers now what they are doing.
 Programmers of bioses often do not seem to know what they are doing or more reasonable it must be the marketing department! :)

  - Try to always use Microsoft Defender Application Guard and not the normal Edge-Browser!
 Unfortanetly it is not always possible and you can not set it as default yet :(